forcepusher/Relay/README.md

 Key priorities:
 1. Readable Debug - JSON data stream for developing, binary for shipping (with JSON debug output on demand).
 2. Portable & Cheap - Relay server runtime embedded in the Unity package.
-Double-click-ready and cost nothing.
+Double-click-ready, no expensive setups.
 3. Tests & Stability - Integration tests using the portable runtime for quick QA.
 Especially valuable for AI slop.

 Yes, it actually serializes your game state to JSON so you can easily spot bugs.